moddyz/CXXTemplate/README.md

 # CXXTemplate

-Basic template project which can be used as a starting point for a new CMake-based C++ project.
+A starting point for a new CMake-based C++ project.

 ## Table of Contents